 Mapping the Ruffalo Noel Levitz Satisfaction-Priorities Surveys to the HLC criteria

-Many institutions rely upon the Ruffalo Noel Levitz suite of satisfaction and priorities survey results as a way to demonstrate the fulfillment of institutional accreditation requirements.
-In the 19-state region served by The Higher Learning Commission, HLC-accredited colleges and universities are responding to the Criteria and Core Components that became effective January 1, 2013.
-Under the current policies, by academic year 2015-16, all accredited institutions must document in years 4 and 10 how they meet the HLC requirements – in particular the 21 Core Components and 68 Sub-Components.
-Ruffalo Noel Levitz student surveys can help.
+Many institutions rely upon the RNL suite of satisfaction and priorities survey results as a way to demonstrate the fulfillment of institutional accreditation requirements.
+In the 19-state region served by The Higher Learning Commission, HLC-accredited colleges and universities must document in years 4 and 10 of their accreditation cycle how they meet the HLC requirements.

 - The documents reflect the survey item and the text of the item as it appears on the survey instrument.
 Items are clustered based on the criteria they support.

 - In order to simplify print formatting in the PDF available for download, the text of some HLC requirements has been lightly edited and/or truncated, especially if the original text is more than 20 words.
 Key words and phrases from the original have been preserved; please see the original text of HLC to understand any requirement in its entirety.

 - Not all HLC requirements refer to processes that students can experience, so not all HLC requirements have a survey item affiliated.
 Also, only the Ruffalo Noel Levitz survey items which students rate for “Importance” and/or “Satisfaction” appear in these mappings.